WesleyAldridge/HW-4-Algorithms-for-Simple-OpenAI-Gym-Environments/README.md

 ## Problem 4:

-Wrote the answer to problem 4.
+Wrote the answers to problem 4.
 Please see 04_algorithms_methods_overview.ipynb to read them.